 it would finish with dad making a wish and blowing out the candles.

-sure we all left a number of germs on cake as we feverishly blew out all the candles!
+I don’t think health and safety would pass this now as I am sure we all left a number of germs on cake as we feverishly blew out all the candles!

 Then as we all got older the Paddy’s day party and the birthday song included, husbands, wives and grand children and the group just kept getting bigger until it grew to 36 at the last count!

 great laughs, lots of conversation and the great-grand children will be playing